 Following OSHA's standards for lighting can provide several benefits for employers, including:

-- Adjustable light levels are recommended so that workers can perform different tasks and can control the amount of light they are exposed to.
+• Adjustable light levels are recommended so that workers can perform different tasks and control the amount of light they expose.

 Generalized Workspace Lighting Standards

-According to the National Institute of Occupational Safety and Health (NIOSH), office workers spend an average of 7.5 hours per day working in front of computer screens.
-Poor lighting can lead to a number of problems for these workers, including eye strain, headaches, and fatigue.
+According to the National Institute of Occupational Safety and Health (NIOSH), office workers spend an average of 7.5 hours per day in front of computer screens.
+Poor lighting can lead to several problems for these workers, including eye strain, headaches, and fatigue.

 For more information, check the OSHA website.